Lead Guitar Improvisation 101

 The 5 Pentatonic Patterns are actually derived from the Church Mode Patterns by leaving out all the Church Mode 4 and 7 notes as shown below.
 What this means is that you can go from playing Pentatonic scales to playing Church Mode scales simply by including the "extra" notes or you can go from playing Church Mode scales to Pentatonic scales by excluding the "extra" notes:

 A "Neighbor Tone" is the tone one fret lower in tone than the reference tone.
-For a Neighbor Tone enhancement of an Arpeggio, you would trill every note of the Arpeggio with the note one fret lower in tone.
+For a Neighbor Tone enhancement of an Arpeggio, you would trill every note of the Arpeggio with the note one fret lower in tone; Neighbor Tones fit in well with Diminished Scale patterns.
 In this next graphic, the main Arpeggio pattern is the green dots.
-What you would do is trill each green note with the red note one fret lower in tone:
+What you do is trill each green note with the red note one fret lower in tone:

 Continued on Page 6.